 Zo'orThe last Taelon born, and Da'an's child, Zo'or becomes leader of the Taelon Synod in Season 2.
-While the Taelons clearly had an agenda that didn't necessarily include humanity's best interests before, Zo'or's leadership begins a downward spiral that doesn't end until Season 5.Like Sandoval, Zo'or appears in all five seasons, but has only a small roll in Season 1 and a single episode in Season 5.
+While the Taelons clearly had an agenda that didn't necessarily include humanity's best interests before, Zo'or's leadership begins a downward spiral that doesn't end until Season 5.Like Sandoval, Zo'or appears in all five seasons, but has only a small role in Season 1 and appeared in two episodes of Season 5.

 - Big Bad: For Seasons 2 through 4.
 Arguably for Season 1; he only makes a handful of appearances but his scheming began off-screen long before he became a regular.

 - Dropped a Bridge on Him: Seemingly happens in the Season 4 finale; is brought back for an episode in Season 5, and is killed off-screen shortly after the episode fades out.

 - Gender Bender: In Season 5, when he becomes a female Atavus, since Taelons are sexless (but called "he" for ease of reference) but played by female actors.

 - Greed: Zo'or eventually develops a sense of greed for straight-up wealth after dealing with humans involved in political and economic power-play for years.
 His need is so bad that he starts hoarding gold on the mothership, and hallucinates that it's been stolen when he checks on it.